-You're entitled to a carer's assessment from your local council to see what support you might need and what is available.
-Think carefully about how your caring role affects you and what would help you manage better - don't play down any problems you're experiencing.
+You're entitled to a carer's assessment from your local council to see what support you might need and what's available.
+During the assessment, think carefully about how your caring role affects you and what would help you manage better - don't downplay any problems you're experiencing.
 Ask about what help is available to give you a break from caring, too.
-You can also ask about creating an emergency plan so that if for any reason you can't provide the care you usually do, someone else can step in.
-There's more practical information about this on page 36.
+You can also ask about creating an emergency plan so that if for any reason you can't provide care as usual, someone else can step in.
+There's more practical information about this on page 37.